Franpepper/Franpepper/README.md

 - 👋 Hi, I’m Francisco
 - 👀 I’m interested in Mobile and Game development
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently working with Kotlin and Android Studio

 <!---